Exploring how best to generate more revenue, deliver greater customer service and have a truly engaged workforce across their branch network

 Third, we took a fresh look at performance targets, for example coming up with a mechanism that was much more in line with what sells to the local community.
 To support this increased emphasis on locally-driven activities and performance, we created a new branch manager report.
 It gave managers more detailed and timely information, for example, on what products they had sold week by week.

 The results of the pilot were good.
 Compared to the control branches, in just 16 weeks, the pilot branches had a more engaged workforce, an 5% increase in customer satisfaction, and a 2% increase in income.
-Moreover, the business now has a branch operating blueprint to support its broader transformation program.
+Moreover, the business now has a branch operating blueprint to support its broader transformation programme.